MedBayes-Lite: A Clinical Uncertainty Governance Layer for Risk-Aware Medical Decision Support

 \subsection{Foundational Bayesian Methods in Deep Learning}

-The quest to develop deep learning models that can represent their own uncertainty gained momentum with the work of Gal and Ghahramani \cite{gal2016dropout}.
-They demonstrated that dropout training can be interpreted as a variational approximation to Bayesian neural networks.
-This MC dropout technique enables uncertainty estimation without substantial computational cost, and it has since been widely adopted in transformer-based models.
-However, the method has several limitations: it provides uncertainty only at the output level, lacks contextual or risk-aware calibration, and depends on repeated sampling, which reduces both efficiency and scalability.
+The quest to develop deep learning models that can represent their own uncertainty gained momentum with the work of Gal and Ghahramani~\cite{gal2016dropout}.
+They showed that dropout training can be interpreted as approximate Bayesian inference, enabling uncertainty estimation via Monte Carlo (MC) dropout without changing the underlying architecture.
+At inference time, MC dropout requires multiple stochastic forward passes, which can increase latency unless parallelized.
+MC dropout has also been applied to transformer-based models for uncertainty estimation, with some MC-dropout-based scores used to estimate epistemic uncertainty~\cite{vazhentsev2022uncertainty}.
+However, for clinical decision support, uncertainty is often reported only at the predictive output and does not by itself incorporate contextual or risk-aware calibration, while requiring multiple stochastic forward passes at inference can reduce efficiency and scalability.

-Many studies have since applied MC dropout to models such as BERT to measure epistemic uncertainty in Natural Language Processing (NLP) tasks \cite{xia2024uncertaintyaware, kristiadi2020being}.
-Subsequent work has introduced evidential and belief-based approaches to improve UQ, yet these methods still tend to treat uncertainty as a post-hoc signal rather than as an integral part of the model's reasoning process.
-For example, class-balanced evidential deep learning primarily addresses class imbalance but does not improve calibration or trustworthiness in real-world reasoning systems.
-Likewise, belief-matching frameworks based on Dirichlet priors can enhance prediction calibration, but they remain limited to output-level uncertainty and rely on fixed priors that cannot adaptively capture both epistemic and aleatoric variance.

-Although some researchers have explored how uncertainty may influence attention mechanisms \cite{he2020uncertainty}, current approaches still fall short of achieving a full Bayesian treatment that propagates uncertainty from embeddings through attention layers and into final decision layers.
-Developing a comprehensive yet lightweight framework that supports this type of end-to-end uncertainty propagation remains an open challenge for practical and clinical AI systems.
+Prior work in uncertainty quantification for deep health diagnostics has often relied on Softmax confidence or predictive entropy, but these output-level scores do not explicitly capture model uncertainty and can remain overconfident, particularly when inputs deviate from the training distribution~\cite{xia2024uncertaintyaware}.
+Bayesian approaches such as Monte Carlo Dropout and deep ensembles have been explored to better capture model uncertainty, but they typically increase inference-time computation due to repeated stochastic forward passes or multiple models.
+Evidential deep learning (EDL) offers a single-pass alternative by predicting a Dirichlet distribution over class probabilities for simultaneous prediction and uncertainty estimation.
+However, much of the EDL literature has been developed and evaluated on standard benchmark settings \cite{sensoy2018evidential} \cite{gao2025comprehensive}, while the behavior of uncertainty estimates under class imbalance, especially for minority classes in realistic medical data, remains less systematically studied.